Set No Limits: Innovation, Creativity and Leadership

-The Annual Oregon Rural Health Conference (ORHC) is the largest gathering in Oregon dedicated to the important issues of rural health care.
-Bringing together providers, administrators, patients, activists, policy makers and others who are concerned about health care in rural Oregon, it is an opportunity to help set the agenda.
-In collaboration with the Oregon Rural Health Association (ORHA), Oregon Area Health Education Centers (AHEC) and the Oregon Rural Practice-based Research Network (ORPRN), the Oregon Office of Rural Health (ORH) strives to bring you the most innovative approaches to addressing today's needs.
+The Annual Oregon Rural Health Conference (ORHC) is the largest gathering in Oregon dedicated Oregon Rural Health Association (ORHA), Oregon Area Health Education Centers (AHEC) and the Oregon Rural Practice-based Research Network (ORPRN), the Oregon Office of Rural Health (ORH) strives to bring you the most innovative approaches to addressing today's needs.

 You will notice two changes in the conference this year — new date, new location.
 Finding a date and time that can accommodate the many people who want to attend the conference can be a challenge.
 A number of conference attendees have expressed concern about the late fall timing of past conferences and its conflict with a rural tradition — hunting season.
 To accommodate hunting season, ORH moved the conference this year to September 13-15th.

 The second big change is the location.
 The conference rotates among the coast, the valley and east of the mountains.
-This year's conference will be held at the Salem Conference Center in downtown Salem.
-We think you will be as thrilled as we are about the new location.
+This year's conference was held at the Salem Conference Center in downtown Salem.

 We are also excited about the line up of topics and speakers this year!
 There is never a lack of important issues that confront rural health care providers.
 With the help of an outstanding planning committee, we think we have a great program scheduled!